Alcohol, Drug Addiction and Mental Health Services - ADAMhs

 Created in 1978, the Four County Board of Alcohol, Drug Addiction and Mental Health Services (ADAMhs) ensures the availability of community-based alcohol, drug addiction and mental health services in Williams, Fulton, Defiance, and Henry Counties.

 Four County ADAMhs Board was established through Ohio statute.
 The Boards purpose is planning, funding, monitoring and evaluating contracted mental health, alcohol and drug treatment services.
+Direct services are not provided at the Four County ADAMhs Board.
+The Board contracts with public and private health care agencies in the area to deliver the services.
 This helps ensure a continuum of care that includes prevention, treatment, and recovery services.
-These services are made available to residents of Defiance, Fulton, Henry and Williams counties.
+Treatment and recovery services are made available to residents of Defiance, Fulton, Henry and Williams counties.
+Prevention services are made available to schools, workplaces and the community.

 Our Mission